cgjosephlee/PBJelly/trunk/README.txt

 Turn a bed file with alignments into a depth of coverage WIG Format file ( http://genome.ucsc.edu/FAQ/FAQformat.html#format6 ).

 LiftOverTable Format
-The LiftOverTable is a tab-delimited file that contains all the information about changes Jelly made to the input reference in order to produce the upgraded reference genome.
+The LiftOverTable is a tab-delimited file that contains all the information about changes PBJelly made to the input reference in order to produce the upgraded reference genome.
 A header exists on the first line of the LiftOverTable and the first character is a '#'.

 The LiftOverTable uses a 0-based coordinate system.
 The best definition of this coordinate system is found in the SAM Format Documentation ( http://samtools.sourceforge.net/SAM1.pdf )
 0-based coordinate system: A coordinate system where the first base of a